emilielydiat/pickyplate/README.md

 # 🥗 PickyPlate - Decide What to Eat, Together

-A meal planning web app that helps couples and friends solve the everyday “what should we eat?” dilemma.
+A meal planning web app that helps friends and partners solve the everyday “what should we eat?” dilemma.

 **Try it live: https://app.pickyplate.app/**